 The Chase Sapphire Preferred® Card has long been the go-to credit card for a lot of travelers.
 Not just because it earns valuable Ultimate Rewards points, but due to the fantastic (and for a lot of cardholders, yet undiscovered) perks like Primary Rental Insurance and Trip Cancellation/Interruption Insurance included as benefits for cardholders.
 These benefits will often provide more value in the long run than the initial signup bonus, and if you travel often, they more than offset the annual fee.

-Combined with cards like the Chase Freedom Unlimited® and the Ink Business Preferred℠ Credit Card, Chase’s stable of Ultimate Rewards earning cards provides members with a sophisticated combination of points earning options, perks, and redemptions.
-But Chase has also been lacking a premium card like the Citi Prestige® Card or The Platinum Card® from American Express that offer higher points earning potential and global airport lounge access.
-Well, that all changed with the recent introduction of the Chase Sapphire Reserve®.
+Combined with cards like the Chase Freedom Unlimited® and the Ink Business Preferred® Credit Card, Chase’s stable of Ultimate Rewards earning cards provides members with a sophisticated combination of points earning options, perks, and redemptions.

 Since the applications went live, the Sapphire Reserve has garnered a huge following in the points and miles community.
 And it’s no wonder.
-The card offers a lucrative signup bonus, an industry-leading travel credit, and earns a huge 3x Ultimate Rewards points on travel and dining.
+The card offers a lucrative signup bonus, an industry-leading travel credit, and earns lots of Ultimate Rewards points on travel and dining.
 We posted an initial review outlining some of the highlights of the Sapphire Reserve and wanted to follow up by diving deeper into the benefits of the card, comparing them with those of the Sapphire Preferred.